 The following are the differences between shareholders and stakeholders:

 - The person holding the shares of the company is known as Shareholders.
 The party having a stake in the company or organisation is known as Stakeholder.

 - Shareholders are the owners of the company as they had bought the financial shares, issued by the company.
 Conversely, Stakeholders are the interested parties who affect or gets affected by the company’s policies and objectives.

 - Shareholders are a part of the Stakeholders.
 It can also be said that shareholders are stakeholders, but the stakeholders are not necessarily the shareholders of the company.

 - Shareholders lay emphasis on the return on their investment made in the company.
 On the other hand, Stakeholders focuses on the performance, profitability, and liquidity of the company.

 - The scope of stakeholders is comparatively wider than the shareholders because there are other constituents also apart from shareholders.

 - Only the company limited by shares have shareholders.
-However, every company or organization have stakeholders, whether it is a government agency, nonprofit organization, company, partnership firm or a sole proprietorship firm.
+However, every company or organisation have stakeholders, whether it is a government agency, nonprofit organisation, company, partnership firm or a sole proprietorship firm.

 Therefore, it can be clear from the above discussion that shareholder and stakeholder are two different terms.
 Hence, should not be confused while using them.
 Shareholders are just the legal owners of the company, who have got the ownership by purchasing the shares of the company.
 Stakeholders is a little bigger term than Shareholders, which includes all those factors which have an affect on the business.
 Not only business doing entity have stakeholders, but every organisation irrespective of its size, nature, and structure are accountable to Stakeholders.